RoadPilotAI/cads/docs/provincial-comparison.md

 ---

-*Canadian Audiometric Data Standard (CADS) — Provincial Regulatory Comparison v0.2* *Research draft — for internal use pending regulatory verification* *© RoadPilotAI — Not for distribution*
+*CADS/Standard — Provincial Regulatory Comparison v0.2*
+*Research draft — for internal use pending regulatory verification* *© AudioPilot — Not for distribution*